pscll/Languages/README.md

 Aside from the satisfaction of making fortnite stats accessible to more people we offer the following:

-1) Contributor rank on our discord
+1) "Special Player" rank on our discord
 2) Translator badge on the website (Similar to the verified badge)